 6. Abortion means suctioning out my insides

 During a manual vacuum aspiration abortion (just one possible abortion option), the patient undergoes a procedure where just the uterus (all other internal organs remained untouched!) is emptied.
-This procedure is used around the world and is incredibly safe, fast, effective, and many women do not have any pain associated with the process.
+This procedure is used around the world and is incredibly safe, fast, effective, and many people do not have major pain associated with the process.

 7. People who have abortions regret it or experience intense grief